schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 but do not yet know their network prefix in [@RFC0972] (pg 19).
-This requirement was later repealed in [@RFC1122] (section 3.2.2.7) because the expected ICMP-based mechanism for learning the network prefix had turned out to be unworkable and had been replaced by [@RFC0903], and BOOTP ([@RFC0951]).
-That repeal left 16 million addresses in 0.0.0.0/8 reserved for future use.
+This requirement was later repealed in [@RFC1122] (section 3.2.2.7) because the expected ICMP-based mechanism for learning the network prefix had turned out to be unworkable and had been replaced by reverse ARP [@RFC0903], and BOOTP ([@RFC0951]).
+This change left 16 million addresses in 0.0.0.0/8 reserved for future use.

 The other 1/256th of the address space initially reserved for protocol functions was network 127.
 The entire set of 16 million addresses of